|4. Leadership - The Backbone of Our School.

 development program for newly hired principals.

-will oversee and facilitate a range of efforts to recruit, develop, and
+which will oversee and facilitate a range of efforts to recruit,

-retain school leaders.
-These initiatives include coaching new
+develop, and retain school leaders.
+These initiatives include

-leaders and providing qualified mentors and technical training to
+coaching new leaders and providing qualified mentors and technical

-our educational leaders, the professional mentors of our teachers
+when our educational leaders, the professional mentors of our

-in many cases have served less than ten years in a classroom?
+teachers in many cases have served less than ten years in a

-Federal and state designed standards for school leaders should
+classroom?
+Federal and state designed standards for school

-research-based programs will set the standards for evaluating the
+implementation of research-based programs will set the standards

 • Strong Instructional Leadership